Oct 07 2023

 Utiq

-Utiq,is a joint venture by four of Europe’s largest telecom operators: Deutsche Telekom, Orange, Telefonica, and Vodafone.It positions itself as a solution to improve addressability and help brands create sustainable audiences by organising the digital ad-ecosystem which is often found in silos, making it challenging for advertisers to optimise their campaigns across domains.
+Utiq, is a joint venture by four of Europe’s largest telecom operators: Deutsche Telekom, Orange, Telefonica, and Vodafone.It positions itself as a solution to improve addressability and help brands create sustainable audiences by organising the digital ad-ecosystem which is often found in silos, making it challenging for advertisers to optimise their campaigns across domains.
 Utiq is a European AdTech company that provides a Telco-powered Authentic Consent Service aiming to promote a trusted and responsible digital world.
 At its launch, Utiq partnered with Adform, making the Authentic Consent Service exclusively available through Adform's universal identity solution, ID Fusion.

 LiveRamp (RampID)

 LiveRamp's identity solution, RampID, is dedicated to accurate and comprehensive people-based identity resolution.
-By prioritizing privacy and Personally Identifiable Information (PII) authentication, RampID offers an encrypted, persistent identifier that enhances programmatic addressability across the open web.
+By prioritising privacy and Personally Identifiable Information (PII) authentication, RampID offers an encrypted, persistent identifier that enhances programmatic addressability across the open web.
 With its platform, LiveRamp assists businesses in managing, unifying, and activating data across various channels, excelling in integrating offline customer data into online marketing platforms.

 Zeotap (ID+)